 I am told I didn’t start talking till I was three.
 Presumably, I was waiting until I had something to say.
 Further family tradition holds that I haven’t stopped since.

 Somewhere in the elementary school years I decided I’d be a novelist when I grew up.
 Some—too many—decades later, that’s still the plan.
 But along the way I have been a zookeeper, a bookkeeper, a waiter.
 For one stint I took blood pressure door-to-door in Burbank, California.
 Tried college briefly but it wasn’t a comfortable fit.
 Managed a commercial photography studio.
 Landed in a grown-up job—later than most—as a technical editor and writer in environmental consulting.

 In this corporate environment, my current incarnation (that is, my day job), I continue to fear that someone will discover my true identity and expose me for the impostor I am.

-I live with my wife, Dana (the love of my life, and therein lies another story, yet to be written), her horse, and several cats in Rescue, California.
+I live with my wife, Dana (the love of my life, wherein lies another story) in Rescue, California.